 By Kara Sherrer

 If you’re thinking about going back to school for a healthcare masters degree, then one of the first things you’re probably wondering is how long it will take you to earn your degree.
 The answer varies a lot from degree to degree and depends on whether you opt for a part-time, full-time, or accelerated track.
-Here’s how long does it takes to get 4 different degrees in healthcare management:
+Here’s more information on how long it takes to get 4 different degrees in healthcare management.

 How long does it take to get an MBA in healthcare?

 If you’re attending a traditional full-time day program, it will take about 21 months to earn your MBA — 2 academic years, plus a 10-12 week internship you will complete during the summer break between the academic years.
 However, this isn’t the only MBA timeline available: an accelerated program may take as little as 11-16 months, while a part-time program might stretch across 3-4 years or more.
 If you choose to participate in a dual-degree program and earn the MBA alongside another degree — for instance, a combined MD/MBA program — then that timeline will also vary depending on the second degree.
 As you search for MBA programs, keep in mind that not all of them offer a healthcare concentration or curriculum.

 “If you’re wanting to leverage your business experience to move on to your next step and your health care career, or if you’ve been in another industry and you want to switch, it’s a lot easier to switch careers when you do a full-time MBA where you have (2 years) to work with a career management office that can help you see your current talents where they’ll fit in a new career,” said Burch Wood, Director of Health Care Programs at Vanderbilt.